 College is often an exciting but stressful time for students.
 It is not uncommon for personal problems to arise that may interfere with an individual's academic and personal success.
 Students may struggle with many different types of issues while in college.
-These issues may include, but are not limited to stress, anxiety, depression, adjustment issues, relationship problems, grief/loss, eating disorders, sexuality concerns, and alcohol/drug abuse, etc. Short-term, individual counseling is available to registered students.
+These issues may include, but are not limited to stress, anxiety, depression, adjustment issues, relationship problems, grief/loss, eating disorders, sexuality concerns, and alcohol/drug abuse, etc. Short-term, individual counseling is available to students currently enrolled in at least 1 credit hour on-site at Troy University's troy Campus.
 Counseling services are free and confidential.
-When necessary, the counseling staff will make appropriate referrals on campus or in the community in order to utilize all available resources in meeting your needs.
+When necessary, the counseling staff will make appropriate referrals on campus or in the community in order to adequately meet the student's needs.
 Counseling and advocacy services are also offered through the SAVE Project for students who are victims of sexual assault or dating/domestic violence.
 The SAVE Project is funded by a grant through ADECA (Alabama Department of Economic and Community Affairs) and Troy University.

 In addition to counseling services, Personal Counseling and the SAVE Project offer educational programs and outreach activities throughout the year regarding mental health, domestic violence and sexual assault awareness.
 Through a collaborative effort, the SAVE Project and Kinesiology & Health Promotion offer R.A.D. training (Rape Aggression Defense), a self defense class for women.
 Counseling appointments and educational presentations may be scheduled by calling 670-3700 or stopping by the Personal Counseling office located at 113 College Drive.